kchafe84/FullStack_FinalSprint_Semester3/README.md

 # S3_FullStack_FinalSprint_Outline

-Third semester software development - Full Stack final sprint - Rough solo copy
+Third semester software development - Full Stack final sprint

 - Inorder to make this program work you must create a .env file to hold all your values for data base name / password etc...